strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 2. __The CaReconciler takes the Cluster CA certificate and places it in the trust-state Kubernetes Secret with the state UNTRUSTED, because this Cluster CA certificate is new and not yet present in any trust store.__
 3. The CaReconciler generates the Cluster Operator certificate and stores it in the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret.
    It does this even though the state is UNTRUSTED, because the Kubernetes Secret was missing.
+4. The CaReconciler skips rolling the ZooKeeper and Kafka nodes, since they don't exist yet.
+5. The CaReconciler skips deleting an old CA certificate, since there isn't one.
-4. __The CaReconciler places the Cluster CA certificate in the trusted-certs Kubernetes Secret.__
+6. __The CaReconciler places the Cluster CA certificate in the trusted-certs Kubernetes Secret.__
-5. The ZooKeeper and Kafka reconcilers:
+7. The ZooKeeper and Kafka reconcilers:
    1. Generate their certificates and store them in the <CLUSTER_NAME>-kafka-brokers (for Kafka brokers) <CLUSTER_NAME>-zookeeper-nodes (for ZooKeeper nodes) Kubernetes Secrets.
    2. Create the StrimziPodSets for ZooKeeper/Kafka and add the cluster-ca-cert-generation and server-cert-hash annotations.
-6. The EntityOperator, CruiseControl and KafkaExporter reconcilers generate their certificates and create their Kubernetes Deployments.
+8. The EntityOperator, CruiseControl and KafkaExporter reconcilers generate their certificates and create their Kubernetes Deployments.
-7. A new reconciliation starts.
+9. A new reconciliation starts.
-8. __The CaReconciler sees that the cluster-ca-cert-generation on the ZooKeeper and Kafka Kubernetes Pods is current so updates the state of the Cluster CA in the trust-state Kubernetes Secret to TRUSTED_IN_USE.__
+10. __The CaReconciler sees that the cluster-ca-cert-generation on the ZooKeeper and Kafka Kubernetes Pods is current so updates the state of the Cluster CA in the trust-state Kubernetes Secret to TRUSTED_IN_USE_ALL.__

 #### Fig 5: New cluster create flow